 International Focus Programme

 The International Focus Program (IFP) offers ELSA member countries the opportunity to focus on a current issues during a pretermined period.
-The current IFP theme is Environmental Law (for the period from 1 August 2016 to 31 December 2019).
+The current IFP theme is Law & Technology.
 The idea of IFP is to raise awareness of a particular internationally important theme.
 The purpose is also to bring the ELSA network together, as everyone is committed to organising events related to the theme.
-The IFP is particularly visible every spring during the IFP Week, which brings lots of events to ELSA members and other students.
-The 2019 IFP week will take place between 8 and 14 April 2019.
+The IFP is particularly visible every spring during the IFP Month, which brings lots of events to ELSA members and other students.

 If you have any questions about STEP, please contact the national or local STEP representatives.

 - ELSA Joensuu: